 Turn the heat down to medium-low and simmer the mixture for five minutes, then remove from heat and stir in the shredded cheese and refried beans.
 You could layer the meat, beans, and cheese in the burritos, but I like them incorporated together.
-[Note: Because organic canned refried beans are affordable and readily available, I have no qualms about using them and savoring the convenience–and it’s nice to know there aren’t any hydrogenated fats or artificial ingredients inside.
-But you can also make your own.
-I’ve made this recipe from Ellie Krieger with canned pinto beans and this recipe from 100 Days of Real Food for slow cooker refried beans that starts with dry pinto beans.]
+[Note: Because organic canned refried beans are affordable and readily available, I have no qualms about using them and savoring the convenience–and it’s nice to know there aren’t any hydrogenated fats or artificial ingredients inside.]

 I choose whole wheat tortillas, which offer more fiber and whole grains.
 Pick “burrito” size tortillas.

 Spoon the beef mixture evenly in the center of the 8 tortillas (about a heaping 1/2-cup onto each).
 If these beef burritos are destined for the freezer, go ahead and roll them up.
 If you’re serving them immediately, fill with your favorite toppings if you’d like (such as guacamole, sour cream, salsa, or more veggies), then roll and serve.

 For freezing, I package mine in gallon-size freezer bags and lay them flat in the freezer.